tinygo-org/tinygo/BUILDING.md

 `tools/llvm-image-tag.sh` prints the tag of the LLVM image for the current source tree, and `make llvm-image-tag` does the same.
 CI uses that script, so the tag agrees.
-If the registry does not hold that tag, build the LLVM image with `make docker-llvm`.
+If the registry does not hold that tag, or you are not able to pull it, build the LLVM image with `make docker-llvm`.

 ## Make a release tarball